-- NEW for 2022!
-Overall Community Stars Competition: This competition is designed to encourage and reward social behavior.
-For each run, you can earn up to three community stars for running with at least one other person, posting a story or photo from the run, or supporting a local business as part of the run, likely by getting food afterward.
+- Overall Community Stars Competition: This competition is designed to encourage and reward social behavior.
+For each run, you can earn up to two community stars for running with at least one other person or posting a story or photo from the run.

 - For a group run, you’ll get a star if at least one person starts their run on the same course within 5 minutes.
 If you’re planning to record your run manually after running, you and your friend must both do so within the same 5-minute window.
 We’ll watch this and can tweak the window if necessary.

 - For either story/photo stars, you’ll need to post in the associated course’s topic in the FLRC Challenge forum.
 There is a Post Using This Template button in the first message that you can click to create a reply with the proper formatting for the leaderboard code to recognize your post.
 You must post your report in the proper topic and on the same calendar day as the run to get credit.